k21971/EvilHack/doc/evilhack-changelog.md

   if expert skill or higher in shields
 - Wand of wishing in explore mode charges
 - Some descriptive miss messages for thrown/fired objects at the player
+- Fix: crash if attacking bare-handed and not wearing a shield if role has shield skill